jayasankar123/Makkajai_JAYA_SANKAR_REDDY_JEERU/README.md

 # Makkajai_JAYA_SANKAR_REDDY_JEERU

-Created with CodeSandbox
-Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
-Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.
+salesTax of 10% on all goods, except books, food, and medical products Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.

 When I purchase items I receive a receipt which lists the name of all the items